bourumir-wyngs/rs-opw-kinematics/README.md

 present, the J4 choice follows their `sorting_weight`, balancing distance from the previous angle and the constraint center.
 Tied scores favor the previous angle.

+See [Supported singularities](#supported-singularities) for the arm and wrist cases handled by the solver.

 The project rs-opw-kinematics has now evolved beyond being just a set of "useful building blocks."
 It now enables the creation of a complete robot setup, which includes mounting the robot on a base, equipping it with a tool, integrating collision checking and both joint-based and Cartesian path planning with collision avoidance.